ZephyrStudio/ZephyrJS/nightly/README.md

  - NOTE: Mouse buttons are integers 0 (primary, typically left) 1 (middle), and 2 (secondary, typically right).

 PIXI.getMouseX(): Returns number
- - Returns the last seen mouse X coordinate, where 0.0-1.0 is within the scene horizontally from left to right.
+ - Returns the last seen mouse X coordinate, where 0.0-1.0 is within the mouseContainer horizontally from left to right.

 PIXI.getMouseY(): Returns number
- - Returns the last seen mouse Y coordinate, where 0.0-1.0 is within the scene vertically from top to bottom.
+ - Returns the last seen mouse Y coordinate, where 0.0-1.0 is within the mouseContainer vertically from top to bottom.

 ## PIXI.collision